Sunday 30th March 2025 08:53:49

 £139.00

 For the home cook – in other words, for someone who isn’t working the line for more than 12 hours a day, prepping to high-grade standards – the durable German knife is the go-to.
-But, every so often, a flair purchase is too difficult to resist, and having a Japanese knife is the culinary equivalent of flashing a little blue Tiffany box.
-Typically made with extremely thin blades (meaning less resistance when cutting), using one will feel as though you’re slashing through silk, and the hand-forged craft behind it simply elevates the appeal.
+But, every so often, a flair purchase is too difficult to resist, and having a Japanese-style knife is the culinary equivalent of flashing a little blue Tiffany box.
+Typically made with extremely thin blades (meaning less resistance when cutting), using one will feel as though you’re slashing through silk, and the hand-forged craft behind many simply elevates the appeal.
 The handle (often wood) and blade (which typically requires sharpening via a whetstone or honing steel) may demand a lot of upkeep – yet there’s something deeply pleasant about the whole process.
-The performance of this creation is a given, of course, having been produced by a brand founded by Tadokoro Makato, a noted knife sharpener – but we’re particularly drawn to the iridescent rainbow hue that can be found on the metal.
+The performance of this creation is immaculate – it has a great balance in hand, and the Japanese Aus-10 steel cuts through produce with pure ease and elegance.

 The one for country loaves: Victorinox Swiss Classic Bread Knife